Skip to Content

 • Using Fuel Additives to Remove Water

 You could also use fuel additives to remove water from your lawnmower’s gas tank.
-Available in most auto parts stores, these specially designed additives aim to separate the water from the gas.
+Available in most auto parts stores, these specially designed additives separate the water from the gas.

-Consequently, this allows for easy water removal, thereby preventing possible damage to your lawn mower’s system.
+Consequently, this allows for easy water removal, preventing damage to your lawn mower’s system.

 • Storage Tips during Winter Months